 For an experimental evaluation of our current system version, a set of synthetic parallel problems have been implemented on the basis of distributed tasks and eventually run in an environment with a MS HPC computer cluster behind the cloud service.
-The cluster comprises 32 nodes with 12 Intel Xeon cores, 2.6 GHz each (of which we were allowed to use 100 cores for our experimental study).
-The client and web service each run on an Intel 2 Core, 2.9 GHz machine, with 100Mbit/sec bandwidth and 1ms network delay between client, service and the cluster.
+The cluster comprises 32 nodes with 12 Intel Xeon cores, 2.6 GHz each (of which we were allowed to use 100 cores, 8 nodes with 12 cores plus 1 node with 4 cores for our experimental study).
+The client and web service each run on an Inte processor, 2 cores, 2.9 GHz machine, with 100Mbit/sec bandwidth and 1ms network delay between client, service and the cluster.
 All measurements have been performed by using compiler-optimized 64-bit .NET program assemblies.
 For all runtime results, the minimum of three repeated runtimes is considered, to reduce negative influences of temporary network speed fluctuations.